-Start liking tons of pictures that are related to your profile topic, or example, if you are portraying a healthy lifestyle or fractional nutrition look for people talk about it.
+Start liking tons of pictures that are related to your profile topic.
+For example, if you’re promoting a healthy lifestyle or fractional nutrition, look for people to talk about it.

-Leave your comments under other posts, let them know that they are doing great or share your own opinion on this topic.
-Don’t forget about your own comments and DM inbox.
+Leave your comments under other posts, let them know that they are doing great, or share your own opinion on what they’re talking about.

-Give your followers a two-way communication.
-If you don’t want to miss a comment on your profile, make sure you switched on the notifications.
+Give your followers two-way communication.
+If you don’t want to miss a comment on your profile, make sure you switch on the notifications.

-The main reason why people follow a particular brand, blogger or influencer is because they have found value in it for themselves.
-Usually, we tend to subscribe to the content which is attractive visually and is specifically informative, or even motivating.
+People follow a particular brand, blogger, or influencer because they find value in it.
+Usually, we tend to subscribe to content that is visually attractive, informative, or motivating.

 Don’t underestimate the power of visual communication.
-When it comes to presenting a brand, customers recognize the product by its logo first or the color choice.
-If we see a soft drink and a red color label on the bottle we all know it stands for famous Coca Cola.
+When it comes to presenting a brand, customers recognize the product by its logo or color choice first.
+If we see a soft drink and a red-colored label on the bottle, we all know it stands for Coca-Cola.